coredns/coredns.io/content/blog/packet-performace.md

 [benchcmp](https://godoc.org/golang.org/x/tools/cmd/benchcmp) to compare the results and impress your PR's reviewers.
 This is all pretty manual, a more automated (and visual!) way would be welcome.

 Our new *Packet* machines to the rescue.
-We've setup the following workflow:
+We've setup the following work flow:

 ~~~ txt
 GitHub > webhook > mbench > prometheus > grafana